Sm2927/System-design-cheat-sheet/README.md

 <br/>
 CAP theorem states that : while desigining a distributed system, it is impossible to achieve all 3 objectives namely, consistency, availability and tolerance, simultaneously.
 <br/>
-1.consistency - updated information is available almost as soon as it is updated 2.availability - always available for the clients 3.partition tolerance - working doesn't stop in case of a communication loss http://ksat.me/a-plain-english-introduction-to-cap-theorem/
+- consistency - updated information is available almost as soon as it is updated
+- availability - always available for the clients
+- partition tolerance - working doesn't stop in case of a communication loss http://ksat.me/a-plain-english-introduction-to-cap-theorem/
 <br/>
 some good reads